Hyperfov/link-previews/README.md

 #### Styles

 By passing in `styles` in the options, you're able to override the default popover styles.
-Any of the classes in [`src/Interior.svelte`](src/Interior.svelte) and [`src/Wrapper.svelte`](src/Wrapper.svelte) can be overridden.
+Any of the classes in [`src/Interior.svelte`](src/Interior.svelte) and [`src/Wrapper.svelte`](src/Wrapper.svelte) that start with `.hyperfov-` can be overridden.
 For example, you might change the color of the urls displayed in the popovers:

 ```html
 <style>